The online product sourcing landscape has changed. B2B consumers are no longer satisfied with data buried in catalogs and PDFs.

 Green procurement, or sustainable procurement, is becoming an increasingly important topic within the supply chain.
 As a result, it’s also becoming an increasingly important differentiator for many customers when choosing a new supplier.
 If you have environmentally-friendly business practices or an ISO 14001 accreditation, make sure potential buyers know it.

 When it comes down to it, nothing matters more to buyers than what you do, and you should show them just how good at it you are.
-Whether you are an OEM, custom manufacturer, service company or distributor, you should provide project samples complete with photos, a list of materials, specs, tolerances, turnaround times, etc. Describe the industries you have served, and include testimonials whenever possible.
+Whether you are an OEM, custom manufacturer, service company or distributor, provide project samples complete with photos, a list of materials, specs, tolerances, turnaround times, etc. Describe the industries you have served, and include testimonials whenever possible.
 The more information you can provide on your past performance, the more likely you will win business in the future.

 News And Press Releases

 We understand: you’re in the manufacturing business, not the news business, but public relations matters to manufacturers.
-However, buyers evaluating you want to see what’s going on with your business, and providing a centralized place for news is a great way to control the message and ensure they get the full story.
+Buyers evaluating you want to see what’s going on with your business, and providing a centralized place for news is a great way to control the message and ensure they get the full story.
 These press releases can cover new hires, innovations, acquisitions, product releases, etc. If the update is worthy of an announcement to customers, prospects or staff members, it’s worthy of a spot on your website.

 A supplier who doesn’t take safety seriously represents a tremendous risk to buyers.
 Let them know that safety is a priority in your business with a strong workplace safety statement expressing your commitment to OSHA and other regulations.